Strangers with Candy: Plot

+Jerri tries to do things the right way but always ends up learning the wrong lesson.
+Her hijinks often involve, either directly or indirectly, history teacher Chuck Noblet and his secret lover art teacher Geoffrey Jellineck.
 Every episode features a warped theme or moral lesson and ends with the cast and other featured actors from the episode dancing.
-The last episode features Flatpoint being turned into a strip mall because the show was cancelled to make room for a TV show called Strip Mall.
+The last episode features Flatpoint High being turned into a strip mall, a development that reflected Comedy Central cancelling the show to make room for a TV show called Strip Mall.